quchen/articles/useful_techniques.md

 fiboTH n = wrapTH (fibo n)
 ```

 Compile aaand ... error.
-TH doesn't know how to generate the code for an `EvenOdd`, because the `Lift` instance is missing. `Lift` defines what `wrapTH` was used for as a general version: how to make a `Q Exp` out of something, via `lift :: a -> Q Exp`.
+TH doesn't know how to generate the code for an `EvenOdd` in `wrapTH`, because the `Lift` instance is missing. `Lift` defines what `wrapTH` is used for as a general version: how to make a `Q Exp` out of something, via `lift :: a -> Q Exp`.
 We didn't have any problem in the first example, as `Integer` is already an instance, but now we have to define it ourself.
 Luckily, it's not harder than writing `wrapTH`:

 ```haskell
 -- Needs Language.Haskell.TH.Syntax